On this page

 Please select your category as youth and follow the eligibility process above.

-Yes, you need a credit card or Debit Visa/Mastercard to buy rides or load e-cash on the app.
+Yes, you need a credit card or Debit Visa/Mastercard to buy E-Cash in the app.

 The app does not store your credit card information automatically, however you have the option to securely store your credit card information if you choose to do so.

 Yes, we’ll email you a copy of your receipt.
-The receipt will be also appear on your mobile screen after a successful purchase.
+The receipt will be visible on your mobile screen after a successful purchase.

 You must have valid bus fare (at least one ride, $3 cash or one transfer) available on the app to use it on the bus.

 The OnYourWay app generates a digital QR code with a number that is different than the physical OnYourWay fare card.
-Both cards cannot be linked with each other.
+The card and the app are not linked.
 Users are encouraged to use only one card type.
+If you have an OnYourWay reload account, you can add your mobile account number to the account (like you would add a card).
+Once the app account is added, you can load fares to the app account from your reload account.
 Reduced fare accounts (youth, senior and post-secondary) cannot maintain both cards (physical and digital cards) simultaneously.